jam-and-butter/Hello-World/README.md

 # Hello-World
-Document creation and revision control by authorized team members
+Document creation and revision control by authorized team members.

+Added a grapphic image.